 3. Dry air: Because the nasal passages are already particularly sensitive during the course of pregnancy, due to the effects of estrogen and progesterone, all mums-to-be are especially sensitive to overly dry or excessively humid air which can further aggravate the tissues of the nose and throat.
 For pregnant women who are already snoring, poor air quality in the bedroom can worsen sleep quality and make the issue worse.

 4. Lack of quality sleep: Sleep is vital for pregnant women to allow the body to rest and recover as it attempts to grow and nurture a completely new human being.
 But this is often tricky due to practical challenges such as difficulty getting comfortable at night, early pregnancy insomnia, and the increased need to urinate in the night.
-As a result, studies have found that 76% of expectant mothers experience and daytime sleepiness.
+As a result, studies have found that 76% of expectant mothers experience daytime sleepiness.
 This can lead to more snoring because when the body is sleep deprived, the muscles in the throat lose their tone, causing them to vibrate more during sleep.

-5: You have always snored: If you were already prone to snoring before becoming pregnant, it is going to become even more likely with the myriad of changes taking place in your body and the additional factors which can have an impact on your sleep.
+5. You have always snored: If you were already prone to snoring before becoming pregnant, it is going to become even more likely with the myriad of changes taking place in your body and the additional factors which can have an impact on your sleep.

 Can Snoring Have Health Risks For You And Your Baby?